dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 * If SaveChanges succeeds, then the audit message is updated to indicate success
 * If SaveChanges fails, then the audit message is updated to indicate the failure

-The first stage is handled before any changes are sent to the database using overrides of <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SavingChanges%2A?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SavingChangesAsync%2A?displayProperty=nameWithType>.
+The first stage is handled before any changes are sent to the database using overrides of <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SavingChanges*?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.Diagnostics.ISaveChangesInterceptor.SavingChangesAsync*?displayProperty=nameWithType>.

 <!--
     public async ValueTask<InterceptionResult<int>> SavingChangesAsync(